ddhartma/Machine-Vision/README.md

 ### R-CNN <a id="r_cnn"></a>
 - From 2013 (Ross Girshnick, UC Berkeley)
-- Copied from attention mechanism of human brain
+- Copied from attention mechanism of human brains
-- Fast Scan and then Focus:
+- First Scan and then Focus:
-    1. Selective search for regions of interest (ROIs)
+    1. Apply a selective search for regions of interest (ROIs)
     2. Extract features from ROIs via CNN
     3. Use two traditional Machine Learning aproaches **Linear regression** and **Support Vector Machins** in order to refine the location of boundary boxes and to classify objects within this boxes.